Over the Edge (1999): Preliminary matches

-After Sunday Night Heat, the pay-per-view began with a tag team match, in which the WWF Tag Team Champions Kane and X-Pac defended against Mark Henry and D'Lo Brown.
+After Sunday Night Heat, the PPV event began with a tag team match, in which the WWF Tag Team Champions Kane and X-Pac defended against Mark Henry and D'Lo Brown.
 During the match, Henry lifted X-Pac and rammed his back against the steel ring post at ringside.
 Afterward, Brown and Henry simultaneously attacked X-Pac, which led Kane to launch himself from the top turnbuckle onto Brown and Henry.
 After the competitors reentered the ring, Kane performed a chokeslam on Henry, lifting him by the throat and slamming him down.
-Kane then pinned Henry to retain the WWF Tag Team Title.
+Kane then pinned Henry to retain the WWF Tag Team Championship.
 Next was the hardcore match, which allowed no disqualifications or countouts.
 WWF Hardcore Champion Al Snow defended against Hardcore Holly.
 Holly and Snow began their match in the ring but moved their brawl into the arena stands.
 From there, they proceeded to the backstage area, and into the concession stands before returning to the ring.
 The fight was decided when Snow lifted Holly onto his shoulders and threw him through a wooden table.
-Successfully covering and pinning Holly, Snow retained the WWF Hardcore Title.
+Successfully covering and pinning Holly, Snow retained the WWF Hardcore Championship.

-The next scheduled match was a singles match for the WWF Intercontinental Title between The Godfather (champion) and the Blue Blazer.
+The next scheduled match was a singles match for the WWF Intercontinental Championship between The Godfather (champion) and the Blue Blazer (Owen Hart).
 As Hart descended into the ring on a safety harness, the equipment gave way, and he fell.
 Emergency medical technicians (EMTs) rushed him to the hospital, but he was pronounced dead on arrival.
 The show was halted for 15 minutes before it continued with the next match, a mixed tag team match pitting Val Venis and Nicole Bass against Jeff Jarrett and Debra.
 At one point, Jarrett attempted to hit Bass with a guitar, but Venis took the guitar away, dropped Jarrett on the mat and pinned him.
 In the fourth match of the evening, Billy Gunn defeated his former tag team partner Road Dogg, after hitting him with the time keeper's hammer.